dgcfung/js-events-lesson/readme.md

 }
 ```

-All together, our code looks like this:
+Altogether, our code looks like this:

 ```js
 const button = document.querySelector('.js-button');